mtlynch/mtlynch.io/content/retrospectives/2024/07/index.md

 My worry in pivoting from Hacker News is that I'll lose my edge.
 There are a million people teaching about blogging or writing, so I don't feel like I can stand out in that pool.
 If I teach Hacker News specifically, I'm the world's best teacher in that domain because nobody else is doing that.

 The other issue with pivoting away from Hacker News is that most of my evidence of blogging success is around Hacker News.
-Among personal bloggers, I've had unusual success on Hacker News that I can point to.
+Among personal bloggers, I've had unusual success on Hacker News.
 If I teach a more general writing course, I have less impressive credentials.
 I don't make money from my blog or have a massive subscriber count to boast about.

 At the same time, I think most people who purchased my course were people who found me first and then found my course.
-They probably didn't search for the world expert on blogging for Hacker News and decide I was most qualified.
+They probably didn't search for the world expert on blogging for Hacker News.

-Maybe the takeaway is that I should worry less about competing with a large pool of other people because no matter what, the path to my course is probably going to be through me or through recommendations.
+Maybe the takeaway is that I should worry less about competing with a large pool of other people because no matter what, the path to my course is probably going to be through me or through word of mouth.

-But, I'm 95% done with this course, so I'm going to release this one focusing on Hacker News, but after that's done, I'll try to adapt the material for a more general course.
+But, I'm 95% done with the course in its original Hacker News format, so I'm going to release this one focusing on Hacker News.
+After that's done, I'll adapt the material for a more general course.

 ## Learning htmx